 Quality control (QC) is a term that applies across many industries.
-Within the field of regulatory medical writing, QC refers to the process of ensuring the quality and accuracy of a final medical writing deliverable.
+Within the field of regulatory medical writing services, QC refers to the process of ensuring the quality and accuracy of a final medical writing deliverable.

 In this post, I hope to answer many of the questions that our clients often ask us, such as: Why QC?
 What does QC entail?
 When should it occur?
 Who should QC?